aMarCruz/jscc/README.md

 - The minimum supported version is node 6.
 Since node 5 may work, it was not tested and there's no plans for to downgrade.

-- The transpiled code is now in the "dist" folder and has been excluded from all branches, except "master".
+- The transpiled code is now in the "dist" folder on the npm package, but it has been excluded from the branches of the repository.
 This code is used to serve both, the CommonJS and ES6 versions.
-The CommonJS export is index.js, in the root folder, and the ES6 modules in "dist", addressed (in accordance to common practices) by the "main" and "module" properties of package.json.
+The CommonJS export is "index.js", in the root folder, and the ES6 modules in "dist", addressed (in accordance to common practices) by the "main" and "module" properties of package.json.

 - The function exported by jscc supports a fourth parameter of type "function" (a _callback_).
 If you use it, jscc will return `undefined` and it will change to an asynchronous behavior of type NodeJS: In case of success, the callback will receive `null` in the first parameter and the results in the second.
 If there is an error, it will receive a single parameter with the corresponding `Error` object.

-- The short sequence for opening HTML comments (`<!`) has been added to the predefined prefixes.

 - Now the output of `NaN` is `null`, for consistency with the output from `JSON.stringify`.
 This is applied to raw or boxed values like those of the invalid dates.